Stop Taking Parent Loans for Your Kids’ College Education

-You’re a parent, and you are responsible for taking care of your minor child financially.
-But you are equally responsible to take care of yourself.
-Taking on student loans so that your child can enroll at the college of his or her dreams may sink your dreams of ever retiring.
+You’re a parent and are responsible for financially taking care of your minor child.
+But you are equally responsible for taking care of yourself.
+Taking on student loans so your child can enroll at the college of his or her dreams may sink your dreams of retiring.
 Or worse.

 Contrary to the advice you will get from many college and university financial aid officers, you shouldn’t take out loans to pay for your children’s education under any circumstance.
 Parents should not borrow money to pay for their kids’ college educations.